 As a 501.3c non-profit auxiliary corporation of the CSU, the Associated Students, Inc. (ASI) is the official voice of the students of CSU East Bay.
-The ASI represents and advocates on behalf of the interests, needs, and concerns of our diverse and dynamic student body, providing you with the services and resources to supplement and support your college experience.
+The ASI represents and advocates on behalf of the interests, needs, and concerns of our diverse and dynamic student body, and provides students with the services and resources to supplement and support their college experience.
 Each Spring, elections are held to fill the Board of Directors which consists of 15 students representing all the colleges and executive offices.

 Located in Suite 314 of the Original University Union, ASI Staff work with students to fulfill their organizational needs by providing special services to recognized student clubs and organizations.